mchmarny/dapr-demos/setup/README.md

 * `make dapr` to install Dapr, KEDA, and the entire observability stack
 * `make config` to perform post-install configuration

+> Optionally you can use `make daprupgrade` to in place upgrade Dapr to specific version

 To configure external access

 * `make ingress` to configures Ngnx ingress, SSL termination, Dapr API auth